RicardoGLeal/FBU-App/README.md

 **Optional Nice-to-have Stories**

-* The user will be able to see the location of all the items on a map.
+[] The user will be able to see the location of all the items on a map.
-* The user can create an account through a Google or Facebook account.
+[] The user can create an account through a Google or Facebook account.
-* The user will be able to chat.
+[] The user will be able to chat.
-* Top up money within the app.
+[] Top up money within the app.
-* The user can change the theme of the app (Ex.
+[] The user can change the theme of the app (Ex.
 Light Mode/Dark Mode).
-* The user can change the text size.
+[] The user can change the text size.
-* The user can change the lenguage of the app.
+[] The user can change the lenguage of the app.
-* Notifications about new rents.
+[] Notifications about new rents.
-* Filters option.
+[] Filters option.
-* Save items.
+[] Save items.
+[] The users will have reviews from others.
 ### 2. Screen Archetypes

 * Login Screen